kokobabe99/simd_integration/README.md

 YMM kernel: 256-bit, processes 8 floats/iter; n8 = n & ~7, scalar tail for n%8.

-use `and` to check boundary and save the reminder into another funcion Example if `ymm` to ` and     r12d, -8`,`xmm` to `and     r12d, -4`
+use `and` to check boundary and save the reminder into another function Example if `ymm` to ` and     r12d, -8`,`xmm` to `and     r12d, -4`

 Example: n=1003 (YMM) with only last n%W elements non-zero (W=8) to validate reminder path.